The Luton Matters categories for 2022-23 are:

 Applications must be for grants that will benefit people who live in Luton, and, unless otherwise stated for a specific category, may be for either

 Applications will be accepted from either

 - Charities, including Charitable Incorporated Organisations (CIOs), registered in any part of the United Kingdom, or

 - Exempt Charities (see schedule 3 of the Charities Act 2011), or

 - municipally-funded museums not included in schedule 3 of the Charities Act 2011

 - for Luton Matters only, applications will be accepted from CICs or other charitable organisational structures, if they are based in Luton

 Our usual restrictions apply as to the purpose for which the grant may be used (i.e. no expeditions and no active promotion of religion) see Grant-making policy.

-This is a significant grant (up to £90,000 over three years) and programmes should be suitably ambitious to reflect the size of the grant on offer.
+This is a significant grant (between £90,000 and £100,000 over three years) and programmes should be suitably ambitious to reflect the size of the grant on offer.

 Applications will be accepted from organisations that have applied to the Trust before (whether successfully or not) and organisations new to the Trust.
 If an organisation has received a grant from us in the past under our standard grant-giving programme, there is no time restriction on applying to us again for a Luton Matters award.